silviaespanagil/InfiniteScrollImagesCached/README.md

 Code considerations
 -----

-Please check to see `Code considerations` current code has many prints to make the cache actions more visuals.
-To use the code I recommed to replace the methods on `ImageCache.swift` with the ones stated there.
+Please [check here](https://github.com/silviaespanagil/InfiniteScrollImagesCached/blob/main/InfiniteScrollImages/InfiniteScrollImages/Readme.md) to see `Code considerations` current code has many prints to make the cache actions more visuals.
+To use the code I recommed to replace the methods on `ImageCache.swift` with the ones stated [there](https://github.com/silviaespanagil/InfiniteScrollImagesCached/blob/main/InfiniteScrollImages/InfiniteScrollImages/Readme.md).

 Important Notes
 ---------------